Heal's: The arrival of Sir Ambrose Heal

 In 1905 Ambrose was made joint managing director of the company, with his brother Ralph, the same year that the business was incorporated into a limited company, and in 1906 he joined the Arts and Crafts Exhibition Society, displaying his company's bedroom furniture named after seaside resorts, with Ambrose introducing the four poster bed logo to the firm.
-Heal's 1905 catalogue Simple Bedroom stated that their aim was to unite the many good qualities of the past with inexpensiveness’, producing furniture that would ‘come within the means of the modest man, and yet be well-constructed, simple, convenient and entirely satisfying to the senses.
+Heal's 1905 catalogue Simple Bedroom stated that they aimed to unite the many good qualities of the past with inexpensiveness', producing furniture that would 'come within the means of the modest man, and yet be well-constructed, simple, convenient and entirely satisfying to the senses.
 One of Heal's customers was George Bernard Shaw, who used Ambrose's design no. 117 bedstead from the Fine Feathers range.
 In 1910, Ambrose Heal Senior gave his son, Harold, ownership of Staple & Co.

 Heal and Son Ltd., Tottenham Court Road.

-Ambrose became chairman in 1913 after the death of his father, and took over every aspect of the business.
+Ambrose became chairman in 1913 after the death of his father and took over every aspect of the business.
 Ambrose commissioned his cousin and architect Cecil Claude Brewer in 1914 to design a new store on the central part of the site, which opened in 1917.
 The new building was colonnaded with large windows to display the company's furniture to passers-by.
-Heal's signage was designed by Percy Delf Smith, and the Portland stone exterior was decorated with panels advertising bedding, carpets, cabinet makers and upholsterers created by Joseph Armitage, with the central panel matching the company slogan At the sign of the four poster.
+Heal's signage was designed by Percy Delf Smith, and the Portland stone exterior was decorated with panels advertising bedding, carpets, cabinet makers, and upholsterers created by Joseph Armitage, with the central panel matching the company slogan At the sign of the four poster.

 The sign of the four poster on the façade of the Tottenham Court Road store.

-Another feature of Brewers design was a spiral staircase that is still part of the store to this day, providing access across all the retail floors, and the Mansard Gallery, which opened at the top of the building.
+Another feature of Brewer's design was a spiral staircase that is still part of the store to this day, providing access across all the retail floors, and the Mansard Gallery, which opened at the top of the building.
 A new factory was built on the site of the former farmhouse at the rear of the store in Francis Street.